 Support will be provided to Patrick Healy Fellows for twelve months per year, for up to five years, assuming satisfactory progress toward the Ph.D.Back to Top

 Nominated students must be U.S. citizens or permanent residents, entering their first year of a Ph.D. program.
-The nomination statement must include a description of how the student’s background or experiences can contribute to the diversity of the Georgetown community; and a paragraph on how the department plans to mentor and support the diversity of the student if selected.
-Factors that may be considered in awarding the Healy Fellowships are:
+While the first year is a service-free year for all fellows, the students must be eligible to work in the U.S. at the time of admission and throughout their time at Georgetown.
+The nomination statement must include a description of how the student’s individual life experiences can contribute to the diversity of perspectives and ideas at Georgetown; and a paragraph on how the department plans to mentor and support the student if selected.

-For more information about the Healy Fellowship, please contact Katie Li at the Graduate School.Back to Top
+For more information about the Patrick Healy Graduate Fellowship, please contact Elizabeth George (firstname.lastname@example.org) at the Graduate School.Back to Top

 Juan Manuel Menjívar